CumulusNetworks/docs/content/cumulus-vx/Frequently-Asked-Questions.md

 Cumulus VX is not a production-ready virtual switch or router.
 See {{<link url="Overview#Cumulus-vx-compared-with-cumulus-linux" text="Cumulus VX Compared with Cumulus Linux">}}.

+### I have platform and disk limitations for Cumulus VX, how do I try Cumulus Linux?

+Try {{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus in the Cloud">}}, which is a free, personal, virtual data center network that provides a low-effort way to see Cumulus Networks technology in action.
+This is a good way to try out Cumulus Linux if you have platform or disk limitations.

 ### How do I log into the Cumulus VX switches?

 - For Cumulus VX 4.2 and later, log into each switch with the `cumulus` account and default password `cumulus`.
 When you log in for the first time, you are prompted to change the default password.